saeed-hashemi/Face-Manipulation/README.md

 # Face-Manipulation
 Manipulate size of the nose and the left eye

-You can download the pre-trained model file from <a href="https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat">Here</a>.
+You can download the pre-trained model file from <a href="https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat">Here</a>. (put the file in the model directory)

 # Run
 > python3 app.py --image face.jpg --threshold -20